slatedocs/slate/source/includes/ui-hooks-reference/_index.html.md

 </pre>

 <span class="description">
-The creation form is displayed when the user starts the flow to create a resource.
-Asana will make a signed request to the specified form_metadata_url in the capabilities, and expect a response with the metadata needed to create the form.
-This process is also used for forms within rules.
+The Modal Form is displayed when the user starts the flow to create a resource.
+Asana will make a signed request to the specified `form_metadata_url` in the configuration, and expect a response with the metadata needed to create the form.
+This process is also used for forms within Rule Actions.
 </span>

 </section>